MileHacker Logo

 Language & Postal Services

 Spanish is the official language.
-English is not widely spoken by the main population outside tourist-centric areas.
+English is not widely used by the general population outside tourist-centric areas.

 Communication Tools

-• Translation Apps: Download the Spanish offline pack for google's Translation App for quick translations.
+• Translation Apps: Download the Spanish offline pack for the Google Translate app for quick translations.

 • Phrasebook: A small physical phrasebook is useful when phone battery is low.